Updated 12/27/2018: We’ve added even more wireframe examples. Enjoy!

-At the very beginning of the design process, we know it’s tempting to dive right into picking fonts and colors.
-But there are a ton of benefits to kicking things off with wireframing—it saves time, makes it easier to spot usability issues, and lets designers focus on creating a solid user experience.
+At the very beginning of the app and website design process, we know it’s tempting to dive right into picking fonts and colors.
+But there are a ton of benefits to kicking things off with wireframing: it saves time, makes it easier to spot usability issues, and lets designers focus on creating a solid user experience.

 Julio Castellano shares a user flow for a VR hazard identification app.
 “This project is to educate new employees that need to work in locations with hazards.
 With this app, they can experience the locations in high quality 360 images before they actually go there,” explains Julio.

 “Wireframing makes it easier to spot usability issues early on.”

 Check out how Javier Oliver‘s low-fidelity wireframe for an event page goes to high-fidelity, then the final UI.

 This wireframe for the Bitesize Chef app by James Boross makes it easy to see what happens after a user clicks.